-VISION 2050 recommends the reservation of right-of-way along this section of STH 16 to accommodate possible improvement of the facility beyond the plan design year of 2050.
-This recommendation would be revisited as the Commission monitors traffic counts taken by the Wisconsin Department of Transportation (WisDOT) on a three-year cycle, and as the Commission reviews, updates, and amends the regional transportation plan every four years.
+As the existing and future forecast year 2050 traffic volumes approach, but do not exceed, the design capacity of STH 16 between CTH F and the terminus of the STH 16 Oconomowoc Bypass, just west of Wisconsin Avenue, VISION 2050 recommends the reservation of right-of-way along this section of STH 16 to accommodate possible improvement of the facility beyond the plan design year of 2050.
+This recommendation would be revisited as the Commission monitors traffic counts taken by the Wisconsin Department of Transportation (WisDOT) on a three-year cycle, and as the Commission reviews and updates the RTP every four years.